codacy/docs/docs/organizations/audit-logs-for-organizations.md

 <!--TODO PLUTO-952 Update the action for each event-->

-Each audit log tracks when a Codacy user executed a specific operation in your organization, which is identified by an **action**.
+Each audit log tracks when a Codacy user executed a specific operation in your organization using the Codacy app or the [Codacy API](https://api.codacy.com/api/api-docs#codacy-api).
+Each operation is identified by an **action**.
 For the detailed content of each audit log, see the [Codacy API reference](https://api.codacy.com/api/api-docs#codacy-api).<!--TODO PLUTO-952 Update link-->

 The sections below list the events that Codacy logs for your organization at user, organization, and repository levels.<!--TODO PLUTO-952 Validate all actions-->